 So far, we’ve only heard about the potential best graphics card for desktops, but we expect that they’ll eventually make their way into the best gaming laptop and as a part of the Nvidia GeForce Now streaming service, too.
 Each will likely release at different points, but they should all benefit from technologies like Nvidia DLSS 3.0 and Nvidia Reflex.

 As much as RTX 4000 GPUs undoubtedly offer a high level of performance, these next-generation graphics cards face stiff competition from the likes of AMD RDNA 3 and Intel Arc Alchemist.
 Thankfully, we’ve already seen some of the RTX 4090 and RTX 4080, and shouldn’t have to wait much longer to find out how the RTX 4070 and RTX 4060 stack up against their rivals.

-Here’s all we know about Nvidia RTX 4000 GPUs:
+Here’s everything we know about the Nvidia RTX 4000 GPUs:

 Nvidia RTX 4000 release date

 The Nvidia RTX 4090 was released on October 12, while the RTX 4080 followed up on November 15, 2022.
 Unfortunately, the RTX 4070 and 4060 didn’t make an appearance at the same GTC keynote.